 How to choose the perfect cat litter?

 There are different types of cat litter to choose from.
 The best ones are clumping ones because it is easy to scoop out and the bio-degradable cat litter because they are safe to use and dispose of.
 Silica gel cat litter is also an option that does not need to be changed too frequently.

 In case you opt for the non-clumping variant make sure the formula contains baking soda or odorized crystals to mask the odor or you may need to place it in the corner of the house that is least used.

-Ensure that the cat litter you are choosing has the ability to mask the foul odor with its odor eliminating prowess.
-Or you may opt for a product that is enhanced with the natural fragrance such as lavender.
+Ensure that the cat litter you are choosing has the ability to mask the foul odor with its odor-eliminating prowess.
+Or you may opt for a product that is enhanced with a natural fragrance such as lavender.
 The litter formula must ideally have baking soda to lock in the stench of ammonia to keep the litter box as well as the environment clean.

 While opting for clumping cat litter you must ascertain that it has an ultra-absorbent feature that absorbs moisture readily and clumps up quickly into a solid mass.
-This facilitates scooping out the waste with the clumped up litter, dispose of it safely and replace the scooped out litter with fresh litter.
+This facilitates scooping out the waste with the clumped-up litter, disposing of it safely, and replacing the scooped-out litter with fresh litter.
 Super absorption abilities also help to trap odor within.

 A cat instinctively likes to cover up her waste with mud or anything similar that can be dug up like sand.
 It is better to choose cat litter with granular texture to placate this craving.
 Granules are also comforting for your cat’s paws and make the experience a pleasant one for your fur-ball.